tszheichoi/awesome-sensor-logger/README.md

 ### Aligning & Interpolating Measurements Across Sensors
 Often, one has to align measurements across sensors -- for instance, gyroscope and accelerometer so that you can apply rotation matrixes to the acceleration vectors.
 - Option 1: Perform an outer join and then interpolate missing values for both sensors.
-By default, `pandas` interpolate linearly, but see the documentation for more advanced options.
+By default, `pandas` interpolates linearly, but see the documentation for more advanced options.
 ```
 import pandas as pd
 import numpy as np